by Pat Sutherland Oct16

 sullied from the start,

-coal-black, rust-red, sliding from
+coal-black, rust-red, sliding

 Bowling to Grangemouth,